askmadsen/code-puzzles/README.md

-# Advent of Code Solutions
+# Code Puzzles

-Welcome to my **Advent of Code** repository, a collection of Python solutions for challenges from multiple years.
-Each year and day is organized for easy navigation and execution.
+Welcome to my **Code Puzzles** repository, a collection of Python solutions for challenges from multiple years of advent of code.
+To access the problems and puzzle inputs see the official webpage: [Advent of Code](https://adventofcode.com/about)

 ## Repository Structure